MaralNajafi/personal-website/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+### `npm run server`

+Runs json-server.\
+Open [http://localhost:3004](http://localhost:3004) to view db.json in your browser.

+Reload the page to see changes in db.json.\
+You can change the port in package.json/scripts/server

 ### `npm test`

 Launches the test runner in the interactive watch mode.\